zero01101/openOutpaint/README.md

 - [ ] infinite canvas
 - [ ] global undo/redo
 - [ ] inpainting sketch tools
+- [ ] split out JS to separation-of-concerns individual files (oh no)
 - [ ] something actually similar to a "user interface", preferably visually pleasant and would make my mom say "well that makes sense" if she looked at it
 - [ ] eventually delete the generated mask display canvases at the bottom of the page, but they're useful for debugging canvas pixel offsets sometimes
 - [ ] see if i can use fewer canvases overall; seems wasteful, canvas isn't free yknow